 You will study 180 credits in total during your Structural Engineering MSc (Eng).
-A standard module is typically worth 15 credits and the dissertation is worth 60 credits.
-These are the modules relating to this programme of study for academic year 2021/22.
-If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 MSc Dissertation - 60 credits

 You will undertake a 60 credit dissertation.
 Recent topics have covered: Comparison of tensile and compressive creep of concrete; and the effects of fibres on the ductility of rc beam-column joints.